Cover photo from Skinos Mastiha Official Website

 Once the resin is harvested, Mastiha is carefully transferred in wooden coffins covered with boat textiles to a cool warehouse.
 The village residents pick out only the highest quality resins and clean them by hand.
 It is a thoughtful and tedious process.

-The distillation process begins when Mastiha is mixed with fine alcohol (quality matters) and is put in bronze tanks – called an alembic, which is then heated by fire.
+The distillation process begins when Mastiha is mixed with fine alcohol (quality matters) and put in bronze tanks called alembic, which are then heated by fire.
 This process results in a delicate extract with a unique aroma.

 The next step is the blending, which occurs when fine-quality sugar, alcohol, and mineral water are added to complement the mixture and create a distinctive and balanced clear white Mastiha spirit.
 The spirits are bottled ideally in high-quality glass bottles and corked with a natural cork.